engjoy/python-giantswarm/README.md

 # Running Python based service on Giant Swarm

 Here we show how [suricate](http://www.github.com/engjoy/suricate) can be run using [giantswarm.io](https://www.giantswarm.io).
 Giant Swarm is a cool solution to run your containerized app in the cloud.
-Esp the environment, companies make is a compelling solution to do your devops.
+Especially the environment & companies concept makes it a compelling solution to do your devops.

 ## Setup